somkietacode/free_bps/README.md

     { "error": "Invalid credentials" }
     ```

-### `/{endpoint}` (GET)
+### `/{endpoint}` (All HTTP Methods)

 - **Description**:
-   Forwards requests to the backend, validating the `KEY` query parameter.
-If the key is valid, the request is forwarded to the backend without the `KEY`.
+   Forwards requests to the backend, validating the `KEY` query parameter and the user role.
+The method and permissions are checked against the `permission.conf` configuration.

 - **Query Parameter**:
   - `KEY`: The API key returned by the `/auth` endpoint.

+- **Permissions**:
+  - The `permission.conf` file defines the roles and HTTP methods allowed for each endpoint.

 - **Response**:
-  - If the key is valid, returns the response from the backend.
+  - If the key and role are valid, forwards the request to the backend and returns its response.
-  - If the key is invalid or not provided, returns an error:
+  - If the key is invalid or the user lacks permission, returns an error:
     ```json
-    { "error": "Invalid key" }
+    { "error": "Not allowed" }
     ```

-### `/auth` Behavior

-- The BPS system forwards the authentication request to the backend.
-If the response is successful (contains `"success": "Any_text_you"`), an API key is generated and returned.
-- Otherwise, an error message is returned.

 ### Brute Force Protection